mxagar/pyimagesearch_tutorials/siamese_networks/README.md

 ### Contrastive Loss

-A common loss used in Siamese Networks is the **contrastive loss** which improves the binary cross entropy loss for this kind of architectures.
+A common loss used in Siamese Networks with image pairs is the **contrastive loss**, which improves the binary cross entropy loss for this kind of architectures.
 In reality, the formula of the contrastive loss is ver similar to the binary cross-entropy:

 - Both positive and negative image pairs are considered.
 - The distance `D` or `D_w` is sumtiplied to each term, to scale it with the Euclidean distance between the vectors.